widmogrod/php-functional/README.md

 This repository follows [semantic versioning concept](http://semver.org/).
 If you want to contribute, just follow [GitHub workflow](https://guides.github.com/introduction/flow/) and open a pull request.

+More information about changes you can find in [change log](/CHANGELOG.md)

 ## Testing

 Quality assurance is brought to you by [PHPSpec](http://www.phpspec.net/)